-Among the journals where his essays have appeared are New German Critique, Qui Parle, Le Meilleur des Mondes, L’Atelier du roman, Social Text, Critical Inquiry, Narrative, and Novel.
-Forthcoming essays include “Rhetorics of Affect: Notes on the Political Theory of the Passions,” in The Oxford Handbook of Rhetoric and Political Theory, ed.
-Dilip Gaonkar and Keith Topper (New York and Oxford: Oxford University Press) and “Voice and Time,” in With and Without Narrators: Optional-Narrator Theory of Fictional Narration, ed.
-Sylvie Patron (Lincoln: University of Nebraska Press).
+Among the journals where his essays have appeared are Critical Inquiry, SubStance, New German Critique, Qui Parle, Le Meilleur des Mondes, L’Atelier du roman, Social Text, New Literary History, Transition, Narrative, and Novel.
+Forthcoming essays include “Rhetorics of Affect: Notes on the Political Theory of the Passions” in The Oxford Handbook of Rhetoric and Political Theory and “Sigmund Freud” in The Johns Hopkins Guide to Critical and Cultural Theory.

-Brenkman previously taught at the University of Wisconsin-Madison and Northwestern University.
-He has been a visiting professor at the Tisch School of the Arts, New York University, and in the Institut du Monde Anglophone, University of Paris 3.
+From 1989 to 2021 he taught comparative literature and English at the CUNY Graduate Center, where he coordinated the Critical Theory Certificate Program, and Baruch College.
+Previously he taught at the University of Wisconsin-Madison (1974–1982) and Northwestern University (1982–1989).
+He has been a visiting professor at the Tisch School of the Arts, New York University, and the Institut du Monde Anglophone, University of Paris 3.
 He conducted a seminar—Philosophy of the Passions, Rhetorics of Affect—at the School of Criticism and Theory in 2012.
-At Baruch College he has served as chair of the English department and as interim provost and senior vice president for academic affairs.
+At Baruch College he served as chair of the English department and as interim provost and senior vice president for academic affairs.

 He co-founded Social Text, with Fredric Jameson and Stanley Aronowitz, and was an editor for the first seven issues.
 He also founded and edited the short-lived international literary magazine Venue.